vitalibo/norma/docs/reference.md

 The `array` type is used to represent ordered lists of values of the same type.

-> **Note:** Currently, only pyspark arrays are supported.
+> **Note:** Currently, only PySpark arrays are supported.

-Nested type of array items can be any supported Norma type, except `array`, i.e. arrays of arrays are not supported yet.
+Array elements can be any supported Norma type except another `array`; nested arrays are not yet supported.

 **JSON Schema**